postcss/postcss/README.md

 tree API, a source map generator, and a node tree stringifier — and that's it.
 All of the stylesheet transformations it powers are encapsulated in modular plugins.
-And these plugins are themselves small and focused plain JS functions, which typically receive a CSS node tree at one end, apply transformations to it, and then return a modified tree that can be used by other plugins or written to a file.
+And these plugins are themselves small and focused plain JS functions, which typically receive a CSS node tree at one end, apply transformations to it, and return a modified tree that can be used by other plugins or written to a file.

-Individual plugins implement specific transformations; and by using various plugins together you can put together your ideal CSS workflow.
+Individual plugins implement specific transformations; and by using various plugins together you can create an ideal CSS workflow for yourself and your team.
 For instance, if you like the power provided by preprocessors like Sass, you could combine [Autoprefixer], [cssnext], [CSS Grace], [postcss-nested], [postcss-mixins], and [postcss-easings] to write CSS like this: